Last updated on September 29th, 2022 at 09:08 am

-We’ve heard about Nigerians who used faked documents to travel out of Nigeria particularly to Italy.
+We’ve heard about Nigerians who used fake documents to travel out of Nigeria, particularly to Italy.

 7)Finally, your police clearance application may be rejected if “You have been sentenced to 12 months or more in prison, or multiple sentences that add up to more than 12 months in prison.”